shaiktahseen/shaiktahseen/README.md

 -> By learning the MERN stack, I aim to leverage its advantages and build full-stack applications that deliver a seamless user experience.
 I am actively working on various projects to apply my knowledge and gain hands-on experience in developing end-to-end web solutions.
 I am always curious to learn new things and experience a professional environment and will prefer jobs in the field of MERN Full Stack, SDE, Front End Development.

--> I'm looking forward to join #Internships, #Startups, #Open source contributions work with companies to get hands on experience in the field of MERN Full Stack, Software Development, Machine Learning & Artificial Intelligence.
+-> I'm looking forward to join #Internships, #Startups, #Open source contributions work with companies to get hands on experience in the field of MERN Full Stack, Software Web Development, Machine Learning & Artificial Intelligence.

 ✨ Future Endeavors: